Murdalay/bem-core/common.docs/reference/reference.en.md

 From the logic's point of view, a BMHTML program is a flat **list of templates**.
 However, if multiple templates have **common sub-predicates**, they can be written as a nested structure in order to minimize the code repetition.

 Curly brackets are used to represent a nested structure.
-The brackets are placed after the common part of the predicates, and a block of code that contains distinct parts of predicates  the curly brackets.
+The brackets are placed after a common part of the predicates, and a block of code that contains distinct parts of predicates is placed inside the curly brackets.

-Nested sub-predicates and corresponding to them templates's bodies are paces inside a common sub-predicate body and separetes by comma.
+Nested sub-predicates and corresponding to them templates' bodies are paced inside a common sub-predicate body and separeted by a comma.
-Nesting depth of sub-predicates is not limited.
+Nesting depth of the sub-predicates is not limited.

 ```js